danielbodnar/awesome-stars/README.md

 ## productivity

+- [manekinekko/awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀
 - [Bash-it/bash-it](https://github.com/Bash-it/bash-it) - A community Bash framework.
 - [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 - [curusarn/resh](https://github.com/curusarn/resh) - RESH ❯❯ Contextual shell history for zsh and bash